navidtadjalli/job_scheduler/README.md

 job_scheduler/dependencies.py        6      0   100%
 job_scheduler/exceptions.py         19      0   100%
 job_scheduler/logger.py             10      1    90%   19
-job_scheduler/main.py               16      0   100%
+job_scheduler/main.py               16      4    75%   14-17
 job_scheduler/redis_client.py        3      0   100%
 --------------------------------------------------------------
-TOTAL                              254      7    97%
+TOTAL                              254     11    96%
 ```

 ---

 ## 🧠 Design Justification

 This service uses **FastAPI** to provide a clean and testable interface for interacting with a lightweight job scheduler.
-SQLite was chosen for simplicity and persistence, while **Redis locks** guarantee safe execution even in a distributed setup.
+PostgreSQL was selected to support concurrent writes, transactional safety, and containerized multi-node deployments.
+The schema remains flat, but can evolve into relational models (e.g., tasks linked to users or audit logs), while **Redis locks** guarantee safe execution even in a distributed setup.
 The design is modular, extensible, and robust against failure — with full test coverage and environment-based configuration.

 ---